deliasi/cse15l-lab-reports/LabReport2.md

          reverseInPlace()

- The code was buggy because it was setting our old array equal to the desired new one without keeping track of our inital array value.
+ The code was buggy because it was setting our old array equal to the desired new one without keeping track of our initial array value.
 I needed to create new temp values to switch the array elements, until it reached the middle element; Then, I needed to set my new array to that temp value as so.

  For the